 We explain what a caregiving routine is and 5 ways they make your life easier.

 A routine is doing the same basic activities around the same time every day.
 This gives structure and a natural flow to the day.

 For example, part of a regular daily routine for your older adult might be to wake up at 8am, use the toilet, brush teeth, comb hair, change from pajamas to regular clothes, then sit down to a hot breakfast of oatmeal and (decaf) coffee.

 5 ways caregiving routines make your day easier

 1. Stop the power struggles

-Older adults hate being told what to do.
-If there’s a consistent daily or weekly routine, you’re not just bossing them around.
-This activity (getting dressed, eating, bathing, etc) is just what we do at this time and they’ll be more likely to go with the flow.
+If they have a consistent daily or weekly routine, you’re not just bossing them around.
+The activity is simply what’s done at this time (getting dressed, eating, bathing, etc.).
+Once the routine becomes a natural part of their day, they’ll be more likely to go with the flow of activities.

 2. Increase cooperation